New One-Acre Urban Garden Coming to Ridgeville’s Elks Park

 Full Press Release

-Evanston, IL — February 16, 2026 — At their February 12 meeting, The Ridgeville Park District’s Board of Commissioners voted to enter into a 10-year partnership with Evanston Grows to establish a new one-acre urban farm at the District’s Elks Park.
-The farm is a community-powered project made possible through Evanston’s Participatory Budgeting (PB) process and Evanston Grows.
+Evanston, IL — February 16, 2026 — At their February 12 meeting, The Ridgeville Park District’s Board of Commissioners voted to enter into a 10-year partnership with Evanston Grows to establish a new one-acre urban garden at the District’s Elks Park.
+The garden is a community-powered project made possible through Evanston’s Participatory Budgeting (PB) process and Evanston Grows.

 After extensive research and analysis of potential sites throughout Evanston, Evanston Grows identified Ridgeville Park District’s Elks Park, at the corner of Callan and Mulford in south Evanston, as a potential location.
 Ridgeville community members were invited to share input through four Board meetings, an on-site meeting, and a survey emailed to more than 1,800 neighbors with feedback showing strong and widespread support for the project.